bjornharrtell/PgKeyValueDB/README.md

 You can then inject `NpgsqlDocumentDB` as constructor parameter where you need it.

 The `NpgsqlDocumentDB` instance offers basic API to do `Set`, `Get` and `Remove` operations.

+## FAQ

+Q: What about distributed/concurrent usage?
+A: Should be no different from standard PostgreSQL behaviour i.e https://www.postgresql.org/docs/current/transaction-iso.html.
+Note that default isolation level can be set in connection string with fx `Options=-c default_transaction_isolation=serializable`.